-Spend one day visiting a few viewpoints in the Village for a quick overview.
+Spend one day on the South Rim of Grand Canyon National Park visiting the viewpoints in the Village for a quick overview.
 Spend two days going east and west along the rim for a more intensive thrill.
 Spend three days and explore the rim trails or hike partway down into the canyon.
-For an unforgettable experience, and challenge, hike to the river (22-mile round trip), spend a night or more, and hike back up.
+For an unforgettable experience and challenge, hike to the Colorado River (22-mile round trip), spend a night or more, and hike back up.
 The view, and hike, from below the Red Wall formation is an experience you’ll remember for a lifetime.

 The South Rim Village, with its plethora of hotels, restaurants, gift shops, museums, crowded sidewalks, and traffic jams is far from the wilderness experience many seek in our national parks.
 But don’t despair.
 When you’re ready to commune with nature, the canyon awaits.
 Just visit a viewpoint at sunrise, or hike one of the many secondary trails, often for only a few hundred yards, to find solitude.